Keepertje/Accordion/README.md

   </accordion-tab>
  ```
 ## TODO
-* Height for tabs has now to be set manually in css everytime you add/delete tabs, this should be done automatically
 * Use tab.html template instead of setting the html in the directive?
 * Someday: Angular2 of course!